 2016 Update!
 At Expo West this year, I discovered that Creamy Sheese is returning to the U.S., too!
 We will update with new pictures and reviews, but in the meantime, our old review still stands …

-five six varieties and I had the opportunity to taste three two, the Original and Garlic & Herb (the Mexican-Style shown here has either been discontinued, or is now the Sweet Chili), and Hannah additionally taste-tested the Chives and Cheddar-Style flavors.
+There are six varieties and I had the opportunity to taste two, the Original and Garlic & Herb.
+Plus, Hannah additionally taste-tested the Chives and Cheddar-Style flavors.

-Packaged in a really cool tub, with a lid that I struggled against slightly but eventually came to terms with, the Original truly looked like cream cheese.
+Packaged in a really cool tub, the Original truly looked like cream cheese.
 The color was a fair and attractive white, and the image was one of a thick and creamy spread.
 At first, I was concerned when my knife met with some resistance, but the density quickly gave way to spread with ease atop my crackers.

-As for the taste, the Original Creamy Sheese was very cream cheese like, but somehow leaned a bit toward a more cheesy spread.
+As for the taste, the Original Creamy Sheese was very cream cheese like.
+It somehow leaned a bit toward a more cheesy spread though.
 However, it has been many years since my taste buds have come in contact with real cream cheese.
-With this in mind, I grabbed a tub of Tofutti that I just happened to have on hand for a little comparison.
+With this in mind, I grabbed a tub of Tofutti that I had on hand for a little comparison.
 The two were similar, yet distinctly different.
 The Tofutti was just a bit sweeter and did seem to lean more toward authentic cream cheese.
 However, the Creamy Sheese fit the “cheese” bill just a bit better, making it a product I might draw upon as a general spread.
 I do think Tofutti vs Sheese would really come down to a matter of personal taste.
 I could easily see room on the market for these slightly divergent products.